In-House CNC Machining & Secondary Services

 Secondary CNC Machining Services

-At General Foundry, our casting and machining collaboration allow us to create the nearest net shape, helping to reduce machining, saving our customers time and money.
+At General Foundry, our casting and machining collaboration allows us to create the nearest net shape, helping to reduce machining, saving our customers time and money.
 Our in-house processes allow for direct collaboration between the foundry and machine shop, reducing the amount of scrap and increasing yields internally and externally.

 Currently, we operate 15 vertical CNC mills and 1 CNC lathe.
 Our three largest machines, with a 64” x 40” x 38” travel, have cranes to handle extremely heavy geometries safely.
 With 3 and 4 axis capabilities, multiple rotary tables and true 3D machining, we can handle many of the more challenging and tighter tolerance jobs.
 Half of our machines have probes, allowing us to accurately pick up starting points.

 Programming is done in-house and we create custom fixtures for each geometry and job.
-As part of our design reviews, we routinely help customer’s move from cast datums to machined datums, and ask questions upfront regarding design intent, what’s critical, tolerances and GD&T.
+As part of our design reviews, we routinely help customers move from cast datums to machined datums, and ask questions upfront regarding design intent, what’s critical, tolerances, and GD&T.